Archive for November 25, 2002

 Instructional Films

 More recommended fun films from the Internet Archive Moving Image Archive: In the “social guidance” genre, Dating: Do’s and Don’ts from Coronet Instructional Films, circa 1949, is a charming story of a boy’s first date, including how he chooses the girl to invite and alternate-world demonstrations of what not to do, such as lunging in for a goodnight kiss.
-For the absolutely surreal, check out A Case of Spring Fever, a 1940 Handy Jam Organization film in which an animated spring punishes a man who curses out his broken sofa springs by forcing him to live in a world without any springs, thus converting the poor guy into a pro-spring evangelist who begins lecturing his friends on the merits of springs as well.
-The question remains why GM, the film’s sponsor, felt the need for a film promoting the virtues of the mighty spring.
+For the absolutely surreal, check out A Case of Spring Fever, a 1940 Handy Jam Organization film in which an animated spring punishes a man who curses out his broken sofa springs by forcing him to live in a world without … Continue reading Instructional Films

 Internet Archive Moving Image Archive

 The Internet Archive Moving Image Archive seems to have undergone a recent redesign, including the ability to browse by subject and a review system.
 Lots of fun stuff in there.
 The evening I watched Choosing for Happiness, a 1950 film in the “Marriage for Moderns” series in which a young woman repremands her friend for expecting men to change to meet her fancy rather than understanding that you can only change yourself.
 Like the other films in this series, there’s a lot of truth in it, but there’s also a lot of out-datedness.
-I particularly like the scene portaying a date to the park, in which the woman wears a bathing suit and sunbathes, while the man is wearing pants and a long-sleeved plaid shirt.
-Oh, and the nerd who complements a girl by saying she’s so smart, it’s like she’s a man.
+I particularly like the scene portaying a … Continue reading Internet Archive Moving Image Archive

 Streaming Radio

 I listened to the streaming VH1 radio for about a week before it mysteriously disappeared.
 I’ve become really sick of all of my MP3s again so I looked around and found Live 365 and they seem to have an okay selection of stations.
-Honestly, I haven’t looked beyond 80′s Retro Radio yet tonight.
+Honestly, I haven’t looked beyond 80’s Retro Radio yet tonight.
 The first 10 songs up, I knew every word to, and it’s great grading music (which is what I’m doing right now).
-How can you go wrong with a station that starts with In Your Eyes, and then moves on through Breakout, Bette Davis Eyes, Simply Irresistible, Let’s Dance, and If You Leave.
-And that’s at 2AM no less, with no bleary DJs to put up with.
-I love the internet.
+How can you go wrong with a station that starts with In Your Eyes, and then moves on through Breakout, Bette Davis Eyes, Simply Irresistible, … Continue reading Streaming Radio

 Blocking Generics